RobertWoods/JJBA-Stand-Generator/README.md

 JJBA-Stand-Generator
 ====================

-Generates a random Stand from Jojo's Bizarre Adventure
+Generates a random ["Stand"](http://jojo.wikia.com/wiki/Stand) from Jojo's Bizarre Adventure

 Gets a random song using the itunes search API and input from the user